 In addition to the source code for a working program, you will also submit a written lab report.
-This lab report need not be long (2-3 pages will be sufficient if you are concise), however it needs to be clear and address the questions listed in this section.
-As with any piece of writing, use clear formatting and follow normal English grammar and spelling.
+This lab report need not be long (1-2 pages will be sufficient if you are concise), however it needs to be clear and address the questions listed in this section.
+As with any piece of writing, you should use clear formatting and follow normal English grammar and spelling.
+However, this is not great literature--you can use repetitive sentence structure, have minimal transitions between sections, and use footnotes to clarify your points.